Seagate/cortx-prvsnr/docs/protecting_os.md

 	* **_Option-1:_** Re-use the existing volume where swap and `/var/motr` is located.
 This will simplify and minimize the changes required for Provisioner.
 Swap space will be on the same volume;

 	* **_Option-2:_** Create new, smaller volume on the enclosure for OS partitions.
 The biggest problem with this approach is the size of the volume.
 We could predict the size of `/boot`, `/boot/efi`, `/var/log/audit`, and `/` partitions.
-However, it’s harder to do that with `/var` and especially with `/var/log`.
+However, it’s difficult to do that with `/var` and especially with `/var/log`.
 Moreover, this will complicate the Provisioner’s configuration.
 However, this may potentially make the layout more robust, especially if we decide to create a separate enclosure’s volume group (this idea, in its turn, has additional consequences: we’ll have to allocate additional disks to act as spares for this new group).

 	**Decision: Option-1** will be used in our configuration.